gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_3x_photometry_signal_analysis/README.md

 3_g: df/f using a Sliding window of 10 seconds and 1 percentile to calculate baseline.

 3_h: df/f using a Sliding window of 10 seconds and 1 percentile to calculate baseline.
-Z score on full session.
+Smoothing using 1 sec sliding window with avg.